 Woodward had to apologize to the paper.

-And I said, I just want to remind you, and this is not a C I told you so.
+You got to love this now I said, I just want to remind you and this is not a see, I told you so I'm just I'm telling you this.

-And even when count when the independent counsel Patrick Fitzgerald, even at that famous Friday press conference, he made a point saying, This, for those of you interested in the war one way or the other, this indictment's not about the war.
+This whole case, this trial, is going to end up going places where the press had no idea they thought this trial was going to end up proving that there were lies about intelligence going into Iraq and even when the independent counsel, Patrick Fitzgerald even at that famous Friday press conference he made a point saying this, for those of you interested in the war one way or the other, this indictment's not about the war.

-It has nothing to do with the war, made it crystal clear.
+It has nothing to do with the war made it crystal clear, didn't matter.

 Democrats, media still said that's what this was all about.

-It's by Eric Lichtblau, journalists said to figure in strategy in leak case.
+It's by Eric Lichtblau, journalist said to figure in strategy in leak case.

-The prospect of another legal battle over access to reporters' records could be worse for the media than the Miller showdowns, and Lucy Douglish, head of the reporters committee for freedom of the press.
+The prospect of another legal battle over access to reporters records could be worse for the media than the Miller showdown, said Lucy Doglish, head of the Reporters Committee FOR Freedom OF THE Press.

 You now have a situation where you have a government investigation hung completely on testimony from journalists, with journalists turned into witnesses, and that is a scary notion.